hudson-and-thames/mlfinlab/docs/source/codependence/optimal_transport.rst

 Research Notebooks
 ##################

-The following research notebook can be used to better understand the optimal transport distance measure described above.
+The following research notebook can be used to better understand the optimal copula transport dependence measure described above.

 * `Optimal Transport`_